The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 6. Subcontractor Default Insurance

-Subcontractor default insurance is a relatively new form of coverage that provides coverage similar to surety bonds.
+Subcontractor default insurance (SDI) is an established form of coverage that provides protection similar to surety bonds.
 It protects the project sponsor against failure on the part of the contractor or subcontractor to complete the project.
-These policies cover unforeseen expenses on the part of the contractor or expenses incurred from unfulfilled obligations by the contractor.
+These policies cover unforeseen expenses or costs incurred from unfulfilled obligations by the contractor.

-This could save owners money when compared to surety bonds, which must be purchased by the contractor by design.
-Because the costs are ultimately passed on to the project sponsor, and each contractor may not put much emphasis on finding a good price, adding this coverage to the OCIP could save significant money compared to using traditional surety bonds for this protection.
-The cost of this type of policy will be determined by the project sponsor’s processes for vetting and managing contractor performance, rather than by each contractor’s specific track record for execution and safety.
+This could save owners money when compared to surety bonds, which are purchased by the contractor.
+Because the costs of bonds are ultimately passed on to the project sponsor, adding SDI to the OCIP can save significant money.
+The cost of an SDI policy is determined by the project sponsor’s vetting processes as well as the specific performance history and financial stability of the contractors enrolled in the program.

 7. Completed Operations Coverage